scharpham/pi_tower/README.md

-This is a housing design for a raspberry pi 4.
+## This is a housing design for a raspberry pi 4.

+1. Bulid Instructions:

 BOM:
 	Purchased:
 		-(A)raspberry pi 4(or same form factor single board computer(sbc))